-Rasmussen College is licensed by the State of Wisconsin Educational Approval Board.
+Rasmussen College is licensed by the Minnesota Office of Higher Education and the State of Wisconsin Educational Approval

 Benefits of Regional Accreditation

 A major benefit to students who graduate from a regionally accredited institution is that when considering the transfer of credits, other institutions often use accreditation status as part of the transfer decision.
 In other words, should you decide to pursue your education further after graduating from Rasmussen, credits may be much easier to transfer to the college of your choice.